stbenjam/metal3-docs/design/baremetal-operator/bmc-events.md

 - The BMCEventSubscription with maintain a reference to a BareMetalHost.
 - The BMCEventSubscription will maintain a reference to the ironic subscription ID.
-- The BMCEventSubscription will allow injection of headers inline, or using a headerRef to a secret, for example to provide basic auth credentials.
+- The BMCEventSubscription will allow injection of headers using a headerRef to a secret, for example to provide basic auth credentials.
 - The baremetal-operator binary will be expanded to include 2 reconcilers, with dedicated controller/reconcile loops for